chunmanchow/chunmanchow.github.io/_pages/about.md

 Why now?
 ======
 Time is pressing.
 Climate change is happening.
-Our world's temperature is rising.
+Our Earth's temperature is rising.
+Species are disappearing.
+We must act before it's too late.

 _“We must use time creatively, in the knowledge that the time is always right to do right.” - Martin Luther King Jr._